gogoziyishi/gogoziyishi.github.io/_pages/about.md

 Contact
 ======
 I am always open to collaborative opportunities and discussions.
-Reach out to me at [email] or connect with me on [LinkedIn profile link].
+Reach out to me at [email](ziyishi@fordham.edu) or connect with me on [LinkedIn profile link](https://www.linkedin.com/in/ziyishi/).